touchlab/KaMPKit/README.md

 ### "Selling" KMP

-KaMPKit can help you demonstrate to management and other stakeholders of the value of sharing code with KMP.
+KaMPKit can help you demonstrate to management and other stakeholders the value of sharing code with KMP.
 Check out these resources for more advice on pitching KMP to your team:
 [Building a Business Case for KMP](https://touchlab.co/building-business-case-kotlin-multiplatform/) [7 ways to convince your engineering manager to pilot Kotlin Multiplatform](https://touchlab.co/7-ways-convince-engineering-manager-pilot-kotlin-multiplatform/)

 ### Xcode Debugging

-For information on how to debug kotlin in Xcode, check out the [Debugging Kotlin In Xcode](docs/DEBUGGING_KOTLIN_IN_XCODE.md) doc.
+For information on how to debug Kotlin in Xcode, check out the [Debugging Kotlin In Xcode](docs/DEBUGGING_KOTLIN_IN_XCODE.md) doc.

 ## 5) Integrating 'shared' With Existing Apps